-- 1. Submission of completed application for admission with payment of the \$20 non-refundable fee to the NFCC Office of Admissions. - 2.
-Submission of completed Nursing and Allied Health LPN application for admission to the Nursing and Allied Health Department. - 3.
-Be at least 18 years of age. - 4.
-Have a high school diploma or GED.
-Submit final, official, sealed transcripts from your high school/ GED and all previously or currently enrolled colleges to the NFCC Office of Admissions. - 5.
-Basic computer skills. - 6.
+- 1. Submit an application for admission with payment of the \$20 non-refundable fee to the NFC Office of Admissions. - 2.
+Be at least 18 years of age. - 3.
+Submission of completed Nursing and Allied Health LPN application for admission to the Nursing and Allied Health department. - 4.
+Students must have a high school diploma or GED.
+Submit final, official, sealed transcripts from the student's high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions. - 5.
+If previously or currently enrolled at NFC, be in good academic standing. - 6.
+Basic computer skills. - 7.
 Completion of the Test of Adult Basic Education (TABE) within the first six (6) weeks of admission into the program and achieve the required minimum scores of Reading 11.0, Language 11.0, and combined Mathematics 11.0 prior to program completion.
 A \$10 fee is required to be paid at the time of testing.
 Exemptions from TABE exit requirements based on successful completion of college coursework or demonstrated readiness for public postsecondary education will be evaluated by the Office of Enrollment Services and the program advisor.
-Note: Students applying to limited access programs may be required to take skills assessments as part of program admissions criteria. - 7.
-Applicants may be interviewed by a selection committee after all application requirements have been met. - 8.
+Note: Students applying to limited access programs may be required to take skills assessments as part of program admissions criteria. - 8.
+One of the components for application to the practical nursing program includes completion of the HESI Admission Test.
+See the Nursing and Allied Health advisor regarding HESI testing.
+Minimum HESI composite score of 50. - 9.
 Other key components for application to the program include a security background investigation and 10 panel drug screen.
-Both components are required for entry into clinical courses. - Prior to admission in the Allied Health Programs at NFCC, the student must have completed an FDLE, Level II security background investigation.
-The Director of Allied Health programs will clear applicants with minor noncriminal offenses or no investigative findings.
+Both components are required for entry into clinical courses. - Prior to admission in the Nursing and Allied Health Programs at NFC, the student must have completed an FDLE, Level II security background investigation.
+The Director of Nursing and

+Allied Health programs will clear applicants with minor noncriminal offenses or no investigative findings.
 If an applicant's security background investigation reveals anything other than a minor noncriminal offense, the program Director shall convene an interdisciplinary admission review board to examine the student's application.
-The review board will make recommendations for admission on a case by case basis.
-Applicants who are not cleared for admission by the program Director or admission review board will be disqualified for entry into any of the Allied Health programs.
+The review board will make recommendations for admission on a case-by-case basis.
+Applicants who are not cleared for admission by the program Director or admission review board will be disqualified for entry into any of the Nursing and Allied Health programs.
 The cost of the security background investigation is the responsibility of the student.
 (Reference: Pursuant to Section 456.0635 Florida Statutes)

-9. Mandatory attendance at an orientation session.
+10. Mandatory attendance at an orientation session.
 Dates and times will be made available to all applicants.